Butterfly on a flower

 We found this large moth on one of our Malus Cardinal trees and immediately got the camera out.
 At first it was wary of us and revoked its wings to camouflage in with the leaves and the bark of the tree, but after a few minutes of us staying very still it spread its wings and flew from leaf to leaf.
 It landed on the floor right next to us so we managed to get the outstanding shot of it with its full wingspan on display.
 We got back to the office to research the moth and found out that it was the UK native ‘Privet Hawk Moth’.
 This moth is the largest UK native moth and it has a wingspan of around 12cm.
 You can spot this type of moth by its highly unusual pink and black stripes on its body and you will only ever see it in June and July.
 Sadly, many people regard moths as pests, but this is not always the case.
 Only a small percentage of moths are in fact pests, and people need to do more to encourage these creatures into their gardens as their numbers are in decline.
 You can plant trees like the Crataegus Paul’s Scarlet (or any other Hawthorn variety) to encourage moths into your garden, or if you need something a little smaller then they love honeysuckle (like the lonicera henryi).
 Planting either of these suggestions will invite moths into your garden and they will also create a natural habitat for a much larger range of wildlife too.

-Finally, the last of our pictures is of a very popular bush that is a new addition to our website.
-Our first home-grown batch of buddlejas (buddleias) are now for sale on the website and these are extremely popular with butterflies.
-These bushes are so synonymous with the decoratively winged creatures that their common name is in fact the ‘butterfly bush’.
 The butterfly in the picture is a nymphalidae ‘Peacock’ male butterfly and you can identify this variety by its highly striking ‘eyes’ that are on the upper handwings.
 Butterflies are a national favourite for gardeners and their vast array of patterns, shapes and sizes makes them seem very special indeed.
 If you have young children visiting your garden then try planting buddlejas or other fragranced flowers and setting up a butterfly watch – you can even have a look online to see what you’ve found and you can share your findings with others on the butterfly conservation website.
 Children love recording the prettily patterned visitors and it’s a great way of introducing young children to the concept of variety in nature.